-- AMENDED IN RED Gabrielle Shepherd Bv: Date: 12 March 2020 - to at least 150mm below the likely pad level of the adjacent block.
+Where a built to boundary wall is permitted, this wall must be projected to at least 150mm below the likely pad level of the adjacent block.
 The pad level can be assumed to be the average of the four corners of the adjacent block using the As Built levels.
-The build down of the build to boundary wall must be in a material consistent with the visible section the wall immediately above it. - Where on a small lot with a rear retaining wall exceeding 2.0m above gro level (or where identified on the Plan of Development Envelope Plans), Setback is as per Table 5. the Rear nslan
+The build down of the build to boundary wall must be in a material consist-ent with the visible section of the wall immediately above it.